Let’s face it: Every entrepreneur wants to sell more products. This remains true of Knowledge Commerce professionals.

 We’re going to give you a hand.
 To help you increase sales, we’ve come up with 21 unique strategies to help maximize customers and profits alike.

-Regardless of the niche or industry in which you work, each of these 21 tips can help you increase sales.
+Regardless of the niche or industry in which you work, each of these 21 selling hacks can help you increase sales.
 They also have the added benefit of helping you improve your brand equity and recognition among your audience.

 1. Focus on Specific Benefits Instead of Features